jameelmoses/acf-flexible-content-preview/README.md

 If you identify any errors or have an idea for improving the plugin, feel free to open an [issue](../../issues/new) or [create a pull request](../../compare).
 Please provide as much info as needed in order to help us resolving / approve your request.

-## Credit

-Credit largely goes to @BeAPI for their [bea-beautiful-flexible](https://github.com/BeAPI/bea-beautiful-flexible) plugin.
-This plugin began using their plugin as a starting point.

 ## License

 Flexible Content Preview for Advanced Custom Fields is licensed under the [GPLv3 or later](LICENSE.md).